jlombardo/SpringDataJpaDemoMaven/README.md

 SpringDataJpaDemoMaven
 ======================

-Sample Maven project for Spring Data JPA
+Sample Maven project for Spring Data JPA.

+This project connects to the "sample" Derby database included with Netbeans.
+Make sure the database exists and is running before you run the program.